 It was a really tight game, which ended 1:1, but thank god the Sharks won in OT.
 But it was nerve-wrecking, because the Lions goalkeeper was at his best.
 And he is a good even on a bad day, so… It was hard work, but they made it and might be only one game away from the final.
 It’s going to be a busy week again :-)

 This years offensive leaders (points and goals) are both playing for Iserlohn, one of the team with the smallest budget.
 And they are both Germans which is something special in a league where players from Canada, the US, or Czech Republic are a vital part of almost every team.
-They were honored at the farewell party and I snatch this photo from Hai_di, I hope she don’t mind.
+They were honored at the farewell party and I snatch this photo from my friend Heidi, I hope she don’t mind.

 There are 56 games in a season at the german premiere hockey league (DEL) compared to 82 games in a regualar NHL season.
 I just have to point out the average per game.

 DEL: Robert Hock (Iserlohn) 1,55 (87/56)

 DEL: Michael Wolf (Iserlohn) 0,786 (44/56)